PerachBD/WebCrawler/README.md

 ## For future expansion: ##
 1. Save running time for overlapping scrape jobs.
 2. Calculating the number of "workers", dynamically depending on the loads and the number of scrape jobs to be performed.
+3. Add option to delete, pause and continue scrape job